 Develop excellent communication skills

-One simple way a fleet manager can set up their fleet for a smooth year is by effectively communicating expectations with drivers and strategies with business owners.
+One simple way a fleet manager can set up their fleet operations for a smooth year is by effectively communicating expectations with drivers and strategies with business owners.

-From explaining safety requirements to identifying the most efficient routes, the fleet manager acts as the guiding force behind an entire fleet.
+From explaining fleet safety requirements to identifying the most efficient routes, the fleet manager acts as the guiding force behind an entire fleet.
 Take the extra time to review directions with drivers or hold trainings to ensure each driver understands how to stay safe behind the wheel.
 Communicate actionable goals to your drivers to promote safer, more responsible driving habits.

 A fleet manager is also expected to communicate larger initiatives to their management team.
 Whether that’s a plan to reduce costs or a case for new vehicle acquisition, a fleet manager needs to feel comfortable articulating a strategy to senior leadership.
 Without strong communication skills, it can be challenging for a fleet manager to get the green light on a new initiative.